 77 Pages Posted: 6 Aug 2019 Last revised: 22 Jun 2022

 Date Written: August 2, 2019

-The design of performance-based incentives -- commonly used in online labor platforms -- is naturally posed as a moral-hazard principal-agent problem.
-A key input in this setting is the dependence of agent output on effort, which is unlikely to be known in practice.
-In this paper, we consider the estimation of a principal-agent model, with a focus on the parameters that link agent output and effort.
-We first present an estimator for a non-parametric agent model and show it to be statistically consistent.
+The design of performance-based incentives -- commonly used in online labor platforms -- can be naturally posed as a moral hazard principal-agent problem.
+In this setting, a key input to the principal's optimal contracting problem is the agent's production function -- the dependence of agent output on effort.
+While agent production is classically assumed to be known to the principal, this is unlikely to be the case in practice.
+Motivated by the design of performance-based incentives, we present a method for estimating a principal-agent model from data on incentive contracts and associated outcomes, with a focus on estimating agent production.
+The proposed estimator is statistically consistent and can be expressed as a mathematical program.
 To circumvent computational challenges with solving the estimation problem exactly, we approximate it as an integer program, which we solve through a column generation algorithm that uses hypothesis tests to select variables.
-We show that our approximation scheme and solution technique both preserve the estimator's consistency and combine to dramatically reduce the computational time required to obtain competitive parameter estimates.
-To demonstrate our approach, we conducted a randomized experiment on a crowdwork platform (Amazon Mechanical Turk), where incentive contracts were randomly assigned among a pool of workers completing the same task.
-We present numerical results illustrating how the proposed estimator combined with experimentation can shed light on the efficacy of performance-based incentives.
+We show that our approximation scheme and solution technique both preserve the estimator's consistency and combine to dramatically reduce the computational time required to obtain sound estimates.
+To demonstrate our method, we conducted an experiment on a crowdwork platform (Amazon Mechanical Turk) by randomly assigning incentive contracts with varying pay rates among a pool of workers completing the same task.
+We present numerical results illustrating how our estimator combined with experimentation can shed light on the efficacy of performance-based incentives.

-Keywords: principal-agent problems, performance-based incentives, estimation, integer programming, crowdwork platforms
+Keywords: principal-agent model, incentive contracts, estimation, integer programming, online labor platforms

 Suggested Citation: Suggested Citation